-Seiko are renowned for producing high quality watches at an affordable price.
-As we discussed here, some have became modern classics.
+Seiko is renowned for producing high-quality watches at an affordable price.
+As we discussed here, some have become modern classics.
 The SSB033 gives a big nod to the Daytona, having both the three sub-dial layout and tachymeter bezel as expected.

 Invicta Speedway 9211 & 9223

 First, let's take a step back.
-Although the company is American owned, Invicta has its roots in Switzerland during the late 1880's.
-Its corporate headquarters are in Switzerland along with it's customer service centre and it's current president is a third-generation watchmaker.
+Although the company is American owned, Invicta has its roots in Switzerland during the late 1880s.
+Its corporate headquarters are in Switzerland along with its customer service centre and its current president is a third-generation watchmaker.
 We've looked at a selection of their dive watches here.

 Now consider the second point.
-At less than £100 the Invicta Speedway is one of the cheapest watches on this list.
+The Invicta Speedway is one of the cheapest watches on this list.
 Like the Seiko, there's a lot of watch here for the relatively small outlay.

 Now that Bulova is owned by Citizen they're a part of the biggest watch manufacturer in the world.
 Historically Bulova is an American brand most widely known for its military watches, involvement with the Space program and the production of the Accutron - a watch that used a tuning fork, rather than a balance wheel, to regulate the timekeeping.